Ths2-9Y-LqJt6/ansible-101/README.md

 By default, Ansible assumes using ssh keys for keyless access.
 To override that behavior:

 ```
--u #overrides the remote username (default: your current username)
+-u <$username> #overrides the remote username (default: your current username)
 -k #prompts for SSH password
 ```

+#Roles
+Roles are an built-in structured way to organize templates, variables, and tasks in Ansible.

+* roles
+ * <$role_name>
+  * templates
+   * <$myTemplate>.j2
+  * tasks
+   * main.yml
+  * vars
+   * main.yml

+Each <$role_name> can be whatever you want it to be, but the underlying structure should be the same.
+You can have multiple tasks and vars .yml files, and simply include them in the main.yml file and Ansible will incorporate them automatically when it runs.